-Clean and disinfect frequently touched surfaces and objects within the school and on school busses at least daily, including desks, door handles, and sinks, using Peroxide Multi-Surface Cleaner & Disinfectant(or similar product).
+Clean and disinfect frequently touched surfaces and objects within the school and on school busses at least daily, including desks, door handles, and sinks, using PeroxideMulti-Surface Cleaner & Disinfectant (or similar product).

-Increase routine cleaning and disinfecting of surfaces and other areas used by students to include the weekly (or more frequently as needed) use of the Clorox Total 360 System. or comparable system, to include an electrostatic discharge.
+Increase routine cleaning and disinfecting of surfaces and other areas used by students to include the weekly use of the Clorox Total 360 System, or comparable system, to include an electrostatic discharge.

-Cleaning & Disinfecting your Facility_recommends outdoor areas, like playgrounds in schools, generally require normal routine cleaning.
+Cleaning & Disinfecting your Facility recommends outdoor areas, like playgrounds in schools, generally require normal routine cleaning.